-- Action 5.A.1.c.
-Limit extension of urban services such as sewer beyond existing Special District sphere-of-influence boundaries. - Action 5.A.1.d.
+Action 5.A.1.c.
+Limit extension of urban services such as sewer beyond existing Special District sphereof-influence boundaries.

+Action 5.A.1.d.
 Consider the availability and financing of public services and utilities in any decision to convert an area from agricultural to non-agricultural uses.
-Applicants for projects that have the potential to convert prime agricultural land to a non-agricultural use shall, as part of the required impact analysis, provide a fiscal impact section that documents anticipated service and fiscal impacts on Mono County and other local agencies. - Action 5.A.1.e.
+Applicants for projects that have the potential to convert prime agricultural land to a non-agricultural use shall, as part of the required impact analysis, provide a fiscal impact section that documents anticipated service and fiscal impacts on Mono County and other local agencies.

+Action 5.A.1.e.
 Require the preparation of a specific plan for proposed subdivisions in agricultural areas, as determined by planning staff.
-A specific plan may be required if any of the following conditions applies: - a.
+A specific plan may be required if any of the following conditions applies:

+- a.
 The proposed subdivision would substantially change the use in the area; - b.
 The proposed subdivision would be growth-inducing; - c.
 The proposed subdivision would result in a mix of uses in the area; or - d.
-The proposed subdivision would affect prime agricultural land. - Policy 5.A.2.
-Develop adequate amounts of farm-worker and farm-family housing in agricultural areas in order to support the efficient management of local agricultural production activities. - Action 5.A.2.a.
-Encourage farm operators to provide sufficient housing for permanent and seasonal agricultural employees and family members in addition to the housing permitted by the applicable density. - Action 5.A.2.b.
-Locate agricultural employee housing where it promotes efficiency of the farming operation and has minimal impact on productive farmland. - Action 5.A.2.c.
-Allow clustering of employee housing. - Policy 5.A.3.
-Encourage the development of programs that offer financial incentives to farm owners to reduce reliance on subdivision and sale of land to raise operating capital. - Action 5.A.3.a.
-Use voluntary purchase or consider amending the developments credit program to resemble a more typical transfer of development rights programs to limit intrusion of residential development in agricultural lands.
-If TDR or PDR is used, amendments of the land use map or redesignations shall not be used to lower density in anticipation of conferring transfer or purchase rights. - Action 5.A.3.b.
-Support property and estate tax relief measures that assess long-term agriculture at farm use value. - Action 5.A.3.c.
-Support the use and expansion of Williamson Act contracts over County-designated agricultural lands. - Action 5.A.3.d.
-Support agricultural conservation easements and working lands programs by entities such as the Eastern Sierra Land Trust and NRCS. - Policy 5.A.4.
+The proposed subdivision would affect prime agricultural land.

+Policy 5.A.2.
+Develop adequate amounts of farm-worker and farm-family housing in agricultural areas in order to support the efficient management of local agricultural production activities.

+Action 5.A.2.a.
+Encourage farm operators to provide sufficient housing for permanent and seasonal agricultural employees and family members in addition to the housing permitted by the applicable density.

+Action 5.A.2.b.
+Locate agricultural employee housing where it promotes efficiency of the farming operation and has minimal impact on productive farmland.

+Action 5.A.2.c.
+Allow clustering of employee housing.

+Policy 5.A.3.
+Encourage the development of programs that offer financial incentives to farm owners to reduce reliance on subdivision and sale of land to raise operating capital.

+Action 5.A.3.a.
+Use voluntary purchase or consider amending the developments credit program to resemble a more typical transfer of development rights program to limit intrusion of residential development in agricultural lands.

+Action 5.A.3.b.
+Support property and estate tax relief measures that assess long-term agriculture at farm use value.

+Action 5.A.3.c.
+Support the use and expansion of Williamson Act contracts over County-designated agricultural lands.

+Action 5.A.3.d.
+Support agricultural conservation easements and working lands programs by entities such as the Eastern Sierra Land Trust and NRCS.

+Policy 5.A.4.
 Provide for the raising, harvesting and production of fish in the same manner as the harvesting and production of agricultural products.